NIH-NCPI/locutus/README.md

 # Locutus
-Assimilating terminologies to perfect the findability of research data.
+Locutus provides the backend for a web based terminology mapping tool in the very early stages of development.
+The goal of the application is to provide a collaborative environment to harmonize dataset terms with public ontologies such as MeSH, HPO and others.

+There isn't much here at this time, but there are some example data based on a real research data-dictionary along with standard CRUD functionality.

 Some example queries:

 Terminologies:
 * https://locutus-l2xv5td7oq-uc.a.run.app/api/Terminology
-* https://locutus-l2xv5td7oq-uc.a.run.app/api/Terminology/tm-hPS6FQr726VdQxRsENY-I (for a particular id)
+* https://locutus-l2xv5td7oq-uc.a.run.app/api/Terminology/tm-DCQHVrWz6DEW5HOVoeJus (for a particular id)

 Table:
 * https://locutus-l2xv5td7oq-uc.a.run.app/api/Table